xivid/eth-dspa-2019/session-2-timely/submission.md

 2. sends the string to the input as a whole,
 3. advances input and processes these lines.

 The code is the following.
 The output is `heyjude_5lines.out` in the appendix.
 In each round, every worker sends 5 lines (or less when meeting file end) to the input, and then output the counts of the words (in these lines) that it is responsible for.
+The computation is triggered once 5 lines has been sent (instead of having sent all lines), so it enables continuous computation.

+Since the files are not updating, a infinite loop does not much sense, but if it is to be replaced by a `TcpStream`, the loop to read lines from the files should also be replaced by a infinite loop that continuously read lines from the stream.
+If each worker reads from a different stream and a stream is significantly slower than others, this may cause a performance issue because that worker needs to wait for input instead of participating in the aggregating process triggered by others.

 ```rust
 extern crate timely;